Chapter 4: Construction Details, Section 80: Fences

-- Ensure that the areas where fence is to be placed have been graded and high points that may interfere with the placement of wire or mesh have been leveled.
+- Check that the areas where fence is to be placed have been graded and high points that may interfere with the placement of wire or mesh have been leveled.
 However, do not permit indiscriminate clearing where clearing and grubbing is restricted to the slope line.

 - Observe the placing of fence posts.
-Also, measure the spacing of posts and measure the depth of holes to ensure placement to proper depths.
+Also, measure the spacing of posts and measure the depth of holes to assure placement to proper depths.
 Note such measurements in the daily report.
 Spacing should not exceed the spacing specified or shown on the plans.

 - Decide on which side of the posts the contractor should place fabric when the side is not specified.
 For barbed wire and wire mesh fence, the barbed wire or wire mesh is placed on the property owner’s side of the posts, unless otherwise shown on plans or in right-of-way agreements.
 For chain link fence, the fabric generally is placed on the highway side of the posts.
-However, the wire or fabric may be placed on either side, and it is recommended that the maintenance superintendent be consulted for any
+However, the wire or fabric may be placed on either side, and it is recommended that the maintenance superintendent be consulted for any preference.

 Suggested levels of inspection for typical fence and gate work activities are:

 - Benchmark inspection of graded area before placing fence

 - Intermittent inspection during placement of fence posts